-Estimates for 2011 indicate that overall sawn softwood consumption will have fallen by around 6%, because of continuing weakness in construction markets.
-Sawn softwood consumption in construction is likely to have declined in the region of 11% in 2011 and a further decline of around 2% is predicted in the pallets and packaging market.
-However, sawn softwood used by the fencing and outdoor market is likely to grow once again in 2011.
+As correctly estimated in the March 2012 report, overall sawn softwood consumption fell by around 6% in 2011, mainly because of continuing weakness in construction markets.

+Sawn softwood consumption in construction declined by 11% in 2011 and by around 1% in the pallets and packaging market.
+However, sawn softwood used by the fencing and outdoor market grew once again in 2011, by nearly 5%.

 The depth of the 2008 recession was severe and its aftermath prolonged, but it should be noted that although construction was the greatest casualty with a 28% decline in 2008, the volumes consumed by construction had already been in general decline since 2003.
 From table 1, it can be seen that volumes in construction had fallen from around 7.6 million m3 in 2003 to 6.6 million m3 in 2006.
 The peak of the last economic cycle in 2007 when construction output reached new heights (see chart 1) helped the volume of sawn softwood consumed by construction to rise, but this did not prove to be a turning point in the fortunes of suppliers of sawn softwood.
-Indeed, despite the rise in volume consumed by construction in 2007, its share of sawn softwood consumption continued on the downward path, as shown in table 2, which identifies the relative importance of each of the main markets, in terms of the share of total sawn softwood consumption in each of the years under review.
+Indeed, despite the rise in volume consumed by construction in 2007, its share of sawn softwood consumption continued on the downward path, as shown in table 2 below, which identifies the relative importance of each of the main markets, in terms of the share of total sawn softwood consumption in each of the years under review.